 Coeur D’Alene Public Library welcomes families and children.
 Library staff members are trained to help children with library materials and services, however the library staff cannot be responsible for unattended children.
 Parents and caregivers are responsible for the safety, comfort, and behavior of their children while in this public building.
 Please make sure your child comes to the library with a responsible person.

-3. Children under the age of 15 who are left in the library at closing time will be encouraged to contact a parent or guardian to pick them up.
+- Children under the age of 15 who are left in the library at closing time must contact a parent or guardian to pick them up.
 If the child is not claimed within 15 minutes following the scheduled closing of the library, the Coeur d’Alene Police Department will be notified of the situation.
 Two staff members will stay with the child until he/she is picked up.
 Under no circumstances will a staff member drive a child home.

 The Coeur d’Alene Public Library’s Internet Access Policy complies with Idaho Code 33-2741 PUBLIC LIBRARY – INTERNET USE POLICY REQUIRED.

 The Coeur d’Alene Public Library has in place a policy of Internet safety for minors, including the operation of a technology protection measure, hereafter called “filtering software,” on all public computers accessible by minors with Internet access that protects against access to visual depictions that are obscene, child pornography, or harmful to minors, as defined in I.C.
 33-2741.
 The filtering software will be enforced to provide Internet safety during any use of a computer by a minor.
 The Library cannot and does not guarantee that the filtering software will block all obscenity, child pornography, or materials that are harmful to minors.
 Nor can the Library guarantee that the filtering software will not restrict access to sites that may have legitimate research or other value.
 However, unfiltered computers have been provided in a designated area which is limited to patrons 18 years for age or older to enable Internet access for lawful purposes.